-Accordingly, in 2023/24, the department plans to initiate four new research and development projects, such as the development of apps for emergency medical services.
-These are expected to enhance the delivery of services such as forensics and transport.
-These and other related activities will be carried out in the Research and Development and Institutional Support and Replication subprogrammes in the Public Sector Innovation programme.
+Accordingly, in 2024/25, the department plans to manage 4 research and development initiatives, including the development of apps and web-based solutions.
+These are expected to enhance the delivery of services in the health sector and reduce costs for citizens and departments and enhance the delivery of services such as forensics and transport.

-The programme is allocated R70.3 million over the MTEF period.
-As part of its efforts to bring about a culture of innovation in the public sector, the department will continue to coordinate nine innovation knowledge platforms that share innovative approaches, solutions and models across all spheres of government.
-Many of these initiatives are aimed at supporting the development of digital skills among young people.
-These activities are allocated R28.1 million over the medium term in the Enabling Environment and Stakeholder Management subprogramme in the Public Sector Innovation programme.
+Spending for these activities over the medium term is in the Research and Development subprogramme's budget of R23.1 million and the Institutional Support and Replication subprogramme's budget of R21.3 million.
+Both subprogrammes are in the Public Sector Innovation programme, which is allocated R73.6 million over the MTEF period.
+As a small department, the centre is not able to respond to all priority challenges.
+A significant part of its budget is dedicated to unearthing existing innovation and maintaining knowledge-sharing platforms in an effort to build a broader culture of innovation throughout the public sector.
+To achieve this, the department will continue to coordinate 9 innovation knowledge platforms that share creative approaches, solutions and models across all spheres of government over the period ahead.

+Many of these are aimed at supporting the development of digital skills among young people.
+These activities are allocated R29.3 million over the medium term in the Enabling Environment and Stakeholder Management subprogramme in the Public Sector Innovation programme.

-One of these platforms is the annual Public Sector innovation awards, through which the department identifies at least two innovative solutions submitted to the awards for replication in targeted government sectors, particularly for identified service delivery challenges.
-Replication initiatives are carried out in the Institutional Support and Replication subprogramme, which is allocated R20.4 million over the period ahead.
+Through the annual public sector innovation awards, the department identifies at least 2 innovative solutions submitted to the awards for replication in targeted government sectors, particularly for identified service delivery challenges.
+Replication initiatives include, among others, the digital fingerprint identification project, ahigh-impact endeavour that helps with the identification of bodies of deceased people in government mortuaries.
+These activities are carried out in the Institutional Support and Replication subprogramme.

-The department's budget is set to increase at an average annual rate of 3.6%, from R45 million in 2022/23 to R50.1 million in 2025/26.
-Compensation of employees accounts for 57.2% (R83 million) of the department's total budget, increasing from R25.1 million in 2022/23 to R28.9 million in 2025/26 at an average annual rate of 4.8%.
+The department's budget is set to increase at an average annual rate of 4.5%, from R45.9 million in 2023/24 to R52.4 million in 2026/27.
+Compensation of employees' accounts for an estimated 59.2 per cent (R89.8 million) of the department's total budget over the MTEF period, increasing from R26.4 million in 2023/24 to R31.2 million in 2026/27, at an average annual rate of 5.8 per cent.